peteruhnak/IconFactory/README.md

 ## Remove old selectors

-Remove all selectors (icons) from the class that are not present in the directory.
+Remove all selectors (images) from the class that are not present in the directory.

 ```st
 IconFactory